Jim Duggan

-James Edward Duggan Jr. (born January 14, 1954), better known by his ring name "Hacksaw" Jim Duggan, is an American semi-retired professional wrestler.
-He is best known for his time in World Wrestling Federation (now WWE), where he won the first Royal Rumble match in 1988.
+James Edward Duggan Jr. (born January 14, 1954), better known by his ring name "Hacksaw" Jim Duggan, is an American retired professional wrestler currently signed with the WWE under a Legends contract.
+He is best known for his time in the World Wrestling Federation (now WWE), where he won the first Royal Rumble match in 1988.
 In 2011 he was inducted into the WWE Hall of Fame.

 In World Championship Wrestling (WCW), he was a United States Heavyweight Champion and the final World Television Champion.
 In 2004, he won and promptly vacated the IWA World Heavyweight Championship in Tokyo, making him a one time wrestling world champion.

 Early life and career

+James Edward Duggan Jr. was born on January 14, 1954, in Glens Falls, New York, to James Edward Duggan Sr., a police officer and Celia Meadows Duggan.
+He grew up alongside his three older sisters.

 Duggan was a letterman in football, track, wrestling, and basketball.
-In wrestling, Duggan won the New York State High School wrestling championship, unlimited weight class division – the first wrestler from Glens Falls to do so.
+In wrestling, Duggan went undefeated his junior and senior year winning a section 2 championship both years, and during his senior season he won the New York State High School wrestling championship, unlimited weight class division – the first wrestler from Glens Falls to do so.
+He graduated from Glens Falls High School.

 Upon graduating from high school, he was recruited by Ohio State University, but would instead choose to play football at Southern Methodist University (SMU), where he was eventually voted team captain.
 Duggan earned his bachelor's degree in applied plant biology.
 After college, Duggan was signed by the Atlanta Falcons of the National Football League, but was released after being plagued by knee injuries.